pwbriggs/music-assistant.github.io/docs/player-support/google-cast.md

 ## Known Issues / Notes

 - Cast speakers do not support crossfading of audio.
 If you want crossfade and/or full gapless support, enable the "[flow mode](../faq/normalization/#track-queueing)" in the player's advanced settings.
-Enabling flow mode will upsample all audio to 48k/24 bits on chromecast.
-If the unaltered stream is desired then do not use flow mode.
 - If your Chromecast speakers are not auto detected or randomly unavailable then make sure that your Cast enabled speakers are on the same network/subnet as your Music Assistant server.
 Additionally, ensure that multicast traffic (more specifically mDNS) can travel freely as that is used for the discovery of players.
 - After re-enabling a disabled speaker, it can take a while before the speaker is rediscovered, the process can be sped up by restarting Music Assistant.
 - It is not possible to group/sync cast players from within the MA interface (simply because an api does not exist for that).